Want to learn new ways to make extra money?

 Decide what’s important and what’s valuable to you in life and prioritize those things over everything else.
 Warren Buffet suggests using the 5/25 Rule for this: write down the 25 most important things to you in life.
 Identify the top 5, and avoid the other 20 at all cost.

-Figure out the things that you super love, and keep those at the top of your list.
+Figure out the things that you truly love, and keep those at the top of your list.

 Has there been a particular event in your life that helped you better understand the importance of work life balance?
 Share it in the comments below.

-7 Creative Ways Dog Lovers Can Make Money with Their Canine Pals
+7 Cute Ways Dog Lovers Can Make Money with Their Canine Pals

 It turns out there are a lot of ways you can make money with your dog.
 Some of them are surprisingly easy, and most of them provide adventure and extra quality time for you and your pup.